crazybiocomputing/OBIFlow/README.md

 # OBIFlow
-Visual workflow based on tokens
+Visual workflow based on tokens and dedicated to 'Omics and Bioinformatics'